 Zarqa Jordan Travel Guide

 High Season (March-May, September-November): These months bring the most agreeable weather.
 Pros: Comfortable temperatures make outdoor exploration pleasant.
-The weather is excellent for touring and excursions from Zarqa.
+The weather is excellent for sightseeing and excursions from Zarqa.
 Cons: While less tourist-heavy than Amman or Petra, these periods might see slightly higher prices for flights and accommodations across Jordan generally.

 Shoulder Season (June, December-February): This period presents a balance.
 Pros: Fewer crowds compared to the high season.
 Better deals might await you on flights and hotels.
 Cons: June brings very hot weather, which limits comfortable outdoor activities.
-Winter months are chilly and wet, affecting some outdoor plans.
+Winter months are chilly and rainy, affecting some outdoor plans.
 Low Season (July-August): Zarqa's hottest period.
 Pros: The lowest prices for trips and accommodation exist.
 Crowds are minimal, offering a very local experience.
 Cons: The extreme heat makes sightseeing and simply getting around uncomfortable.
 Plan indoor activities or early morning/late evening outings.

 Be aware of potential climate hazards.